 - The impact on the company’s personnel strategy

 Since not everybody learns in the same manner, it is critical to personalize development strategies to your workers’ requirements.
 For some, this may be classroom-based training offered in a single day.
 Others may like to learn by viewing one five-minute lecture every day and doing tests.
 You might also provide a combination of approaches, which is known as blended learning.

 Consider the following training and development activities:

 - Quizzes and games

-Ad hoc training initiatives are ineffective.
+Ad hoc employee training and development training initiatives are ineffective.
 As part of your people management initiatives, you should construct a formal training and development plan to guarantee that everyone has regular access to training and that learning isn’t merely thrown under the carpet and neglected when you’re busy.
 To build an employee development program, follow these four steps: